 What Is a Navicular Stress Fracture?

-A navicular stress fracture is a crack in the navicular bone, a boat-shaped bone in the middle of the foot.
-These fractures often are due to overuse or ongoing force on the bone rather than a sudden injury.
+A navicular stress fracture is a crack or break in the navicular bone, which is a boat-shaped bone in the middle of the foot.
+These fractures often are due to overuse, ongoing forces, and/or stress on the bone rather than a sudden injury.

-Patients with navicular stress fractures usually have gradual onset of aching pain across the top of the foot.
-Pain usually improves with rest and support but returns when activity resumes.
+Patients with navicular stress fractures usually have gradual onset of aching pain across the top and/or middle of the foot.
+Pain usually improves with rest and support but then returns when activity resumes.

-Repetitive forces that could result in a navicular stress fracture include running/jumping sports and similar activities, increased exercise, or even walking after a period of inactivity.
+Repetitive forces that could result in a navicular stress fracture include running/jumping sports (such as basketball) and similar activities, increased exercise, or even walking after a period of inactivity.

-A history and physical exam are the most important tools for diagnosing a navicular stress fracture.
+A history and physical exam are important ways for diagnosing a navicular stress fracture.
 Physical examination will show tenderness across the top of the foot.
 Standing X-rays may reveal a fracture line.
-However, in the early stages of the
+However, X-rays may appear normal in the early

-There are surgical and non-surgical options for the treatment of navicular stress fractures.
-First, patients must stop the activity that results in the stress fracture pain.
-Non-surgical treatment includes wearing a cast without weightbearing for 6-8 weeks.
-Research shows wearing a cast has an 80 to 100 percent success rate.
+non-surgical options to treat navicular stress fractures.
+First, you must stop the activity that results in the pain of the stress fracture.
+Non-surgical treatment includes wearing a cast or boot without weightbearing for 6-8 weeks.
+Research shows wearing a cast has an 80-100% success rate.

 Risks and Complications

 The most common complication after treatment of a navicular fracture is a nonunion, or failure of the bone to heal.
 Continued pain with activity after cast removal is a sign that the bone did not heal.
-If a nonunion develops, the treatment is surgery.
+If a nonunion develops, the treatment can be surgery.

-A bone graft in the fracture site can help healing.
+This often involves using a bone graft in the fracture site can help with navicular bone healing.

 Another potential complication is the development of arthritis,

-resulting from damage to the cartilage that covers the joint connecting the navicular bone to the hindfoot.
+resulting from damage to the cartilage that covers the joint connecting the navicular bone to the hindfoot (rear part of the foot).

 A less common complication of navicular fracture is avascular necrosis (AVN), which results from a loss of blood supply to the navicular bone.
 AVN causes a collapse of the navicular bone and affects function of the joints in the middle of the foot.
 It